 Now that our KMS firewall rule is set up, we can proceed with configuring the appropriate SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) rules.

-From the Manage tab select NAT and click the + icon to create a new SNAT rule.
+On the NSX Edge you just configured, select the NAT tab and click the Add button to create a new SNAT rule.

 This will bring up the "Add SNAT Rule" pop-up.
 Here we need to select the following options: